PLAY THERAPY

 Birthday Cake

-Blowing out candles can be a playful and engaging way for children to practice deep, intentional breaths that they can employ when feeling dysregulated or upset.
-Take mindfulness practice one step further and encourage kids to think of something they are grateful for, or a “wish come true,” as they blow out each candle.
+Blowing out candles is a playful way for children to practice intentional breaths that they can employ when feeling dysregulated or upset.
+Take mindfulness practice one step further and encourage kids to think of something they are grateful for, or “a wish come true,” as they blow out each candle.

 Play Food